2025 Boat Buying Guide: What to Know Before Buying a Boat

 Another aspect to consider is where you plan to store your boat.
 Will your boat be docked year-round, or do you plan to store it somewhere else?
 If you need to transport your boat, you will also need to consider how your car will handle towing and what type of trailer you will use to haul your boat.

-Purchase & Maintenance Costs
+Purchase and Maintenance Costs

-Even if you score an amazing deal, purchasing a boat is a huge financial commitment.
+Even if you score an amazing deal, purchasing a boat is a significant financial commitment.
 Owning a boat is fun, but you must be fully aware of the costs associated with being a responsible boat owner.

 Getting approved for a boat loan is similar to getting approved for a car loan.
 Lenders will consider your credit score, debt-to-income ratio, net worth, job stability and homeownership stability.
 Even with financing, you may still need to pay a down payment.
-Down payments tend to be around 10-20% of the total loan amount.
+Down payments tend to be around 10%-20% of the total loan amount.

 Once you are approved for a loan and purchase your boat, you will make monthly scheduled payments to pay off your loan.
 Expenses on top of your monthly payment include:

-• Maintenance: Keeping your boat in top condition is important and requires some investment.
+- Maintenance: Keeping your boat in top condition is important and requires some investment.
 Maintenance can include washing, cleaning, servicing and detailing.

-• Gas: On average, gas prices are higher at a marina dock than they are on land.
+- Gas: On average, gas prices are higher at a marina dock than they are on land.
 Fox Business reports that the average cost to fill up a boat in 2022 is $600, but the amount can fluctuate depending on your boat size and how fast you like to go.

-• Cleaning: You can get your boat cleaned professionally, or you can take on cleaning yourself.
+- Cleaning: You can get your boat cleaned professionally, or you can take on cleaning yourself.
 However, cleaning yourself is not always cheaper, as you’ll still need to purchase boat-specific cleaning supplies.
 How often and how deeply you need to clean depends on your location and how often you use your boat.

-• Insurance: Your insurance payment will depend on a few factors like the type of boat you own, the age and condition of your boat and your location.
-Typically, insurance is around $200-$500 a year or 1%-5% of the boat’s value for extra large or expensive boats.
+- Insurance: Your insurance payment will depend on a few factors like the type of boat you own, the age and condition of your boat and your location.
+Typically, insurance is around $200-$500 a year or 1%-5% of the boat’s value for extra-large or expensive boats.

 Where to Store Your Boat